splunk/public-o11y-docs/gdi/get-data-in/application/otel-dotnet/configuration/advanced-dotnet-configuration.rst

    * - Setting
      - Description
    * - ``SPLUNK_TRACE_RESPONSE_HEADER_ENABLED``
-     - Enabled by default.
+     - Activated by default.
 Adds server trace information to HTTP response headers.
 For more information, see :ref:`server-trace-information-dotnet-otel`.
 The default value is ``true``.
    * - ``OTEL_DOTNET_AUTO_EXCLUDE_PROCESSES``
      - Names of the executable files that the profiler cannot instrument.
 Supports multiple semicolon-separated values, for example: ``ReservedProcess.exe;powershell.exe``.
 Can't be set using the ``web.config`` or ``app.config`` files.
    * - ``OTEL_DOTNET_AUTO_TRACES_ENABLED``
      - Traces are collected by default.
-To disable trace collection, set the environment variable to ``false``.
+To deactivate trace collection, set the environment variable to ``false``.
 Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_METRICS_ENABLED``
      - Metrics are collected by default.
-To disable metric collection, set the environment variable to ``false``.
+To deactivate metric collection, set the environment variable to ``false``.
 Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_LOGS_ENABLED``
      - Logs are collected by default.
-To disable log collection, set the environment variable to ``false``.
+To deactivate log collection, set the environment variable to ``false``.
 Data from custom or manual instrumentation is not affected.
    * - ``OTEL_DOTNET_AUTO_OPENTRACING_ENABLED``
-     - Enables the OpenTracing tracer.
+     - Activates the OpenTracing tracer.
 The default value is ``false``.
 See :ref:`migrate-signalfx-dotnet-to-dotnet-otel` for more information.
    * - ``OTEL_DOTNET_AUTO_NETFX_REDIRECT_ENABLED``
-     - Enables automatic redirection of the assemblies used by the automatic instrumentation on the .NET Framework.
+     - Activates automatic redirection of the assemblies used by the automatic instrumentation on the .NET Framework.
 The default values is ``true``.
    * - ``OTEL_DOTNET_AUTO_FLUSH_ON_UNHANDLEDEXCEPTION``
      - Controls whether the telemetry data is flushed when an ``AppDomain.UnhandledException`` event is raised.
 Set to ``true`` when experiencing missing telemetry at the same time of unhandled exceptions.